mdn/translated-content/files/zh-cn/mozilla/add-ons/webextensions/working_with_the_tabs_api/index.md

 - `"tabs"` permission and [host permission](/zh-CN/Add-ons/WebExtensions/manifest.json/permissions#Host_permissions) or
 - `"activeTab"` permission.

-The latter is the most useful, as it allows an extension to use {{WebExtAPIRef("tabs.insertCSS")}} and {{WebExtAPIRef("tabs.removeCSS")}} in the active tab when run from the extension’s browser or page action, context menu, or a shortcut.
+The latter is the most useful, as it allows an extension to use {{WebExtAPIRef("tabs.insertCSS")}} and {{WebExtAPIRef("tabs.removeCSS")}} in the active tab when run from the extension's browser or page action, context menu, or a shortcut.

 ```json
 {